OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ![Iterating on deployment pipelines with dev used for feature branches](second_deployment_pipeline.png)

-That works when you have one feature branch at a time.
+This works when you have one feature branch at a time.
 However, many applications have multiple active feature or hotfix branches.
 What you need is the ability to create temporary environments.

 ![Pipeline creating temporary environments from feature branches](ideal_deployment_pipeline.png)